Table of Contents

 frameRecorder.enabled = true;

-You can also do this in the editor by selecting AR Session (EasyAR), unchecking Auto File Path in the Inspector window, and then configuring:
+Alternatively, in the editor, select AR Session (EasyAR), and after unchecking Auto File Path in the Inspector window for Frame Recorder, configure:

 alt text